Tag: Andrew Rosindell

 The below Parliamentary question was asked by Andrew Rosindell on 2016-02-08.

-To ask the Secretary of State for Environment, Food and Rural Affairs, whether she has had discussions with her EU counterparts during the renegotiation of the terms of UK membership of the EU on EU fisheries policy; and if she will take steps to secure a better outcome for the British fishing industry within that policy.
+To ask the Secretary of State for Environment, Food and Rural Affairs, whether she has had discussions with her EU counterparts during the renegotiation of the terms of the UK’s membership of the EU on the Common Agricultural Policy; and if she will take steps to secure a better outcome for the British farmers within that policy.

 George Eustice

-The Government is fighting hard to fix the aspects of our EU membership that cause so much frustration in the UK, so that we get a better deal for the UK and secure our future.
-The Government is focused on delivering a successful renegotiation.
-We believe we can and will succeed in reforming and renegotiating our relationship with the EU.
+The Government is fighting hard to fix the aspects of our EU membership which can cause so much frustration in the UK.
+The Prime Minister has set out the UK’s priorities that will deliver a better deal for the UK and secure our future.
+The Government is focused on driving forward a successful renegotiation; it believes it can and will succeed in reforming and renegotiating our relationship with the EU.

 The below Parliamentary question was asked by Andrew Rosindell on 2016-02-23.